-ALPS (A-Level Performance System) continues to be used as a measure of value added alongside Level 3 value added (L3VA).
+ALPS (A-Level Performance System) continues to be used as a measure of value added alongside Level 3 value added (L3VA) - L3VA was paused nationally during the pandemic but recommences in 2024.

 ALPS grades 1-3, indicates high performance of the student cohort (top 25%), grades 4-6, indicate average performance of the student cohort and grades 7-9 indicate below average performance of the student cohort (bottom 25%).